AfEben/Eben_Portfolio/README.md

 * Exploratory data analysis using Pandas, Numpy, matplotlib and Seaborn
 * Engineered features from text to numerical values
 * Dealt with missing values
-* Optimized Logistic Regression, Decision tree and Random Forest Classifier to reach the best model
+* Built and optimized Logistic Regression, Decision tree and Random Forest Classifier to reach the best predictive model

+### Some visualization

+# Project 2: